MuhamedMagdi/StorefrontAPI/README.md

 npm run db:down
 ```

-- Building the project and testing the scripts
+- Building the project and testing the specs on a test database
 ```
 npm run test
 ```